 To configure the transaction lock date, go to Settings > Ledger Options and open the Ledger Rules tab.

-> Occasionally, it may make sense to backdate beyond your guidelines, for example if you forgot to charge out a procedure.
+Occasionally, it may be necessary to backdate beyond your guidelines, for example, if you forgot to charge out a procedure.
 In this case, if a procedure needs to be entered, a Dentrix Ascend administrator with full rights can change the transaction locking rule to a time frame long enough to allow the backdated entry, enter the procedure, and then reset the rule back to 30 days.

-> Limiting your backdating to within 30 days provides a variety of benefits:
+Limiting your backdating to within 30 days provides a variety of benefits:

 - You know that any changes you observe in your applied collections reports earlier than 30 days past are the result of unapplied payments changes—and not due to backdating

 - There is no need to audit your day sheet or adjusted production report earlier than 2 months past because transactions are locked